AK1148/gwaves-lab/README.md

 important note 3: if running the code results in two weird-looking lines or empty space, make sure to increase the range. if you don't convert time, this will be 1e6 or 5e5 (otherwise 3-5s).
 Once you do this, you should see something like fig4).

-Playing around with the parameters (e.g. 10 solar mass, initial speed etc) can be really informative
+Playing around with the parameters (e.g. 10 solar mass, initial speed etc) can be really informative. *part2 is the main file*

 I referred to https://arxiv.org/abs/0712.0343 and scipy lib